-In addition, in making his determination on Costs the arbitrator may take any failure to attend into account;
+In addition, in making his determination on Costs the arbitrator may take any failure to attend into account:

 - (c) factual or expert witnesses who give oral evidence will not be required to provide their evidence in full orally.
-The parties may cross-examine witnesses on oath or affirmation to the extent permitted by the arbitrator; - (d) the parties may make oral closing submissions; - (e) the parties may be legally represented; and - (f) the arbitrator shall be entitled to receive such evidence as he shall consider relevant, whether or not such evidence would have been admissible in a court of law; and - (g) the arbitrator shall deliver to the parties a reasoned award within 21 days of the end of the hearing.
+The parties may cross-examine witnesses on oath or affirmation to the extent permitted by the arbitrator; - (d) the parties may make oral closing submissions: - (e) the parties may be legally represented; and - (f) the arbitrator shall be entitled to receive such evidence as he shall consider relevant, whether or not such evidence would have been admissible in a court of law; and - (g) the arbitrator shall deliver to the parties a reasoned award within 10 Working Days of the end of the hearing in accordance with Rule A15.